Terminating A Contract Due To Breach

 Ending a contract legally is not as simple as you might imagine.
 If the contract is one of high value, it always pays to seek legal advice before terminating the agreement.
 A small investment in obtaining certainty that you have the legal right to end a contract is well worth it, especially if it saves you from a costly dispute further down the line.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our commercial department is able to advise and assist you in relation to all business contract matters and company disputes.
-Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.
+Please contact us on 01903 229 999 or by email at email@example.com for more information.

 Please note this article does not constitute legal advice.